CURRICULUM

 COMBAT OPERATIONAL STRESS CONTROL (COSC)

 As part of the graduating medical students’ field exercise, Operation Bushmaster, the Department of Psychiatry provides instruction and practical/leadership experience in identifying, assessing, and treating combat and operational stress injuries.
+This instruction is essential for preparing students to provide care to service members who have been exposed to traumatic events.

 More About What We Offer